Skip to main content

 What is the Magna Carta's significance to British law?

-AIt established the Church of England
+AIt formally established the Church of England as the one official faith

-CIt created the first elected Parliament
+CIt created and established the first fully elected Parliament in England

 Explanation